thirumurthis/Learnings/about/app.md

  - The POST end-point `stock-app/apiKey`, can be used to get the API key in case user forgets it, this requires the user name and password.
  - The POST end-point `/stock/v1/add` is used to add single stock,the format of the input in request body will be explained latter.
  - The application also has end-point to add list of Stocks, delete stock, update stocks.
- - The SWAGGER endpoint will provide available end-point details `http://<domain>/swagger-ui/index.html` and providing application name.
+ - The SWAGGER endpoint will provide available end-point which can be accessed  `http://<domain>/swagger-ui.html`, the snapshot below provides the list of end-points.

 **Tools to access the endpoint:**

   - The Stock App can be accessed using Postman or equivalent tool.
-  - I also built an NodeJS and Express based app, just with login page.
+  - I also built an frontend app using NodeJS and Express  just to login page and view the data in presentable format.
-      - Currently this is not a full fledge app, at this point the Stocks need to be added from Postman.
+   - This is not a full fledged usable app.
+Like in order to add the stock and sign up only way is to access the API via Postman.

 ** Input format **
 ```json